michellenikeetha/BIS_assignment/README.md

 # BIS_assignment
 BIS-assignment on sp500 financial analysis

-S&P 500 Financial Analysis Project
+# S&P 500 Financial Analysis Project

-Project Overview
+## Project Overview

 This project analyzes the financial information of S&P 500 companies, focusing on market capitalization, stock prices, and sector-wise distributions.
 The analysis includes data preprocessing, exploratory data analysis (EDA), and predictive modeling to identify key financial trends.

-Dataset
+## Dataset

 The dataset used contains financial details of S&P 500 companies, including:

-Market Capitalization

-Stock Prices

-Sector Classifications

-Revenue and Other Financial Metrics

-Steps in the Analysis

-Data Cleaning & Preprocessing

-Handling missing values

-Identifying and formatting data types

-Removing duplicates

-Exploratory Data Analysis (EDA)

-Summary Statistics

-Sector-wise Market Capitalization

-Correlation Analysis

-Stock Price Distributions

-Data Visualization

-Box Plots, Bar Charts, and Heatmaps

-Scatter Plots for Stock Price vs. Market Cap

-Predictive Analysis

-Linear Regression for Market Cap Prediction

-Linear Regression for Stock Price Prediction

-Key Findings

-The Technology and Healthcare sectors dominate in market capitalization.

-Stock Price and Market Cap exhibit a positive correlation.

-Companies with higher revenue tend to have higher valuations.

-Predictive models show moderate capability in forecasting market cap.

-Business Implications

-Investors should prioritize high-growth sectors such as Technology and Healthcare.

-Revenue trends can guide stock valuation assessments.

-External factors beyond financial metrics should be considered for improved predictive modeling.
+- Market Capitalization
+- Stock Prices
+- Sector Classifications
+- Revenue and Other Financial Metrics

+## Steps in the Analysis

+1. **Data Cleaning & Preprocessing**

+   - Handling missing values
+   - Identifying and formatting data types
+   - Removing duplicates

+2. **Exploratory Data Analysis (EDA)**

+   - Summary Statistics
+   - Sector-wise Market Capitalization
+   - Correlation Analysis
+   - Stock Price Distributions

+3. **Data Visualization**

+   - Box Plots, Bar Charts, and Heatmaps
+   - Scatter Plots for Stock Price vs. Market Cap

+4. **Predictive Analysis**

+   - Linear Regression for Market Cap Prediction
+   - Linear Regression for Stock Price Prediction

+## Key Findings

+- The **Technology and Healthcare** sectors dominate in market capitalization.
+- Stock Price and Market Cap exhibit a **positive correlation**.
+- Companies with higher revenue tend to have **higher valuations**.
+- Predictive models show moderate capability in forecasting market cap.

+## Business Implications

+- Investors should prioritize **high-growth sectors** such as Technology and Healthcare.
+- Revenue trends can guide **stock valuation assessments**.
+- External factors beyond financial metrics should be considered for improved predictive modeling.

+## How to Use This Project

+To run the analysis on your machine:

+1. Install dependencies: `pip install pandas numpy matplotlib seaborn plotly`
+2. Run the Jupyter Notebook provided.
+3. Explore the visualizations and insights.

+## Contact

+For any questions or collaboration, please reach out to the project maintainer.